 My name is Vasilij.
 I’m in my mid-30’s and I live in a small Europan country, named Slovenia.

 I’ve been playing board games (and other games) since I was a kid.
-I still remember playing pachisi with my family at a very young age, in elementary school, I got into chess and all sorts of card games.
+I still remember playing pachisi with my family at a very young age.
+In elementary school, I got into chess and all sorts of card games.

 I was in college at the time the poker boom hit us in the mid-2000s and I immediately became hooked.
 I started playing for penny stakes with friends but quickly moved online.
-I deposited 50$ and, as they say, the rest is history – couple of years later I was earning a steady profit playing no-limit 100 and 200.
+I deposited 50$ and, as they say, the rest is history – a couple of years later I was earning a steady profit playing no-limit 100 and 200.

-Eventually I stopped playing for various personal and professional reasons (games dried up and I was onto other things in life) and board games were again just a hobby for me instead of work.
+Eventually, I stopped playing for various personal and professional reasons (games dried up and I was onto other things in life) and board games were again just a hobby for me instead of work.

-It was with this knowledge that I realized that this decision-making process applies to all games – even in a simple game like pachisi you have choices.
+It was with this knowledge that I realized that this decision-making process applies to all games – even in a simple game you have choices.
 And wherever you have a choice, there will always be better choices and worse choices.

-This is the mentality I approach board games with.
+This is the mentality I approach modern board games with.
 It’s all about decisions.
-How much does it matter what do I do here or is it going to be all ruined by a random card draw?
-I love games where decisions matter and allow me to win on skill, rather than luck.
+How much does it matter what I do here or is it going to be all ruined by a random card draw?
+I love games where decisions matter and allow me to win on the skill, rather than luck.